 4.Kai Collective | Nigerian Fashion Brand

-We first discovered Kai when large mainstream companies, try to copy their unique style and of course failed.
+We first discovered Kai Collective when large mainstream companies, tried to copy their unique style and of course failed.
 Founded by the fierce vivacious Fiasco Longe.
 What we love about the brand the most is the effortless way aesthetic that seems to work on every body type.
 Every detail has been though about to make you feel empowered and make you feel like the best version of yourself.
 Kai Collective is a London based brand luxury brand routed in the celebration of the multi dimensional women.
 The Gaia dress was a collaboration with Adebusola of Grapes Pattern Bank, inspired by the definition of Kai meaning Ocean or Oceanic in Japanese and Hawaiian.
 Gaia has been named dress of the year by Okay Africa.